Take the Kids: The Newark Museum

 Fire Museum: The firehouse is a fun way to teach children about fire safety and prevention.
 Housed in the century old Ward Carriage House out in the garden of the property, the Fire Museum has some high-tech interactive elements that bring history to life and make safety fun.
 Plus, you get to don real firemen's gear and get behind the wheel of a modified fire truck cab.

-Creative Play: On weekends from October through June, there are regularly scheduled art activities for kids.
-On Saturdays at 1 and 3 p.m. and Sundays at 2 p.m., the programs are geared toward children 3–5 years old.
-And on Saturdays at 2 p.m. and Sundays at 1 and 3 p.m., the programs are geared toward children 6–12 years old.
+Creative Play: On weekends from July through August, there are regularly scheduled art activities for kids.
+On Wednesdays, Thursdays and Fridays at 10 and 11 am, activities are available for kiddos 3-5 years old.
 The activities, which change every week, are based on a theme that changes monthly.
 My 6-year-old and 3-year-old both loved, and got a lot out of, the Creative Play time that was aimed at the younger group.
 When we were there, a volunteer took the parents and children to one of the galleries to learn about a painting of wedding cake.
 The artist used different ingredients for different textures on the cake.
 When we got back to the activity room, the kids were taught how to create different textures for their own cupcake painting.
 The program for the older children is similar, though with more autonomy.

 Bonus: There is a frequent visitor card for families.
 After four visits, your family receives a complimentary Planetarium show.
 Newark residents are always free.